 Combined, Depuy Synthes and Stryker make up more than 50% of the trauma market share, but strong competition is also found through top competitors, such as Zimmer Biomet, Smith & Nephew, Bioventus, Acumed, Wright Medical, Orthofix, Arthrex, and others.

 There are currently over 1.9 million total trauma fixation procedures performed in the United States annually, including procedures performed in hospitals, ambulatory surgery centers, and other sites.
 The highest numbers of procedures were performed in the hip, but wrist/hand/finger, ankle, and forearm procedures were also major contributors to total fracture numbers.
 Hip, ankle and upper extremity fractures make up such a high proportion because they are the fracture types most commonly associated with falls.
 Falls are the most common cause of fractures, particularly in the aging population.

 In Europe, this total number is well over 2.2 million procedures, of which, over 20% representing procedures performed in the hip.

-According to the International Osteoporosis Foundation, osteoporosis causes more than 8.9 million fractures annually and affects 75 million people in Europe, the U.S. and Japan.
-Overall, 61% of osteoporotic fractures occur in women and nearly 75% of hip, spine and distal forearm fractures occur among patients 65 years old or over.
+According to the International Osteoporosis Foundation, osteoporosis causes more than 8.9 million fractures annually and affects 75 million people in Europe, the U.S., and Japan.
+Overall, 61% of osteoporotic fractures occur in women, and nearly 75% of the hip, spine and distal forearm fractures occur among patients 65 years old or over.
 By 2050, the worldwide incidence of hip fracture is projected to double, compared to rates in 1990.

 The number of annual hip fractures within the senior population alone is estimated to be over 300,000 in the United States, which is equivalent to an incidence rate of almost one per every 1,000 people.
 Approximately three-quarters of people affected are women, and upwards of 90% of injuries are caused by falls.